web analytics

 The Rain and Reign Stop

 After the rain stops, Pamela Vorhees reveals herself to Alice.
-Stepping out of the rain and the forest’s shadows not only reveal Pamela’s menace, doing so exposes her vulnerability.
+Stepping out of the rain and the forest’s shadows not only reveals Pamela’s menace but also exposes her vulnerability.
 The killer can only use the natural world to hide for so long.
 The rain does stop, and there are puddles of blood — Pamela’s.
-Both the rain and reign of terror come to an end.
+Both the rain and the Reign of Terror came to an end.

 At least the ones with Pamela.